-- 2.1 The Board of HRNZ gives the following Directive under clause 14.4.4 of the Constitution of HRNZ to all Clubs, combination of Clubs, owners, and persons licenced under the New Zealand Rules of Harness Racing (the Rules). - 2.2 This Directive is the HRNZ Order and Direction in response to COVID-19 Pandemic Return to Training Alert Level 2. - 2.3 This Directive has effect whilst COVID-19 Alert Level remains at Alert Level 2 and may be reviewed from time to time.
+- 2.1 The Board of HRNZ gives the following Order and Direction (Directive) under clause 14.4.4 of the Constitution of HRNZ to all Clubs, combination of Clubs, owners, and persons licenced under the New Zealand Rules of Harness Racing. - 2.2 This Directive is the HRNZ Order and Direction in response to COVID-19 Pandemic Return to Training Alert Level 3. - 2.3 This Directive has effect whilst COVID-19 Alert Level remains at Level 3 and may be reviewed from time to time.